52 Types of Beetles in Washington State

 49. Clay-colored Billbug

-They often live in grassy areas where they can easily hide while they wait for an opportunity to ambush their prey.
+They often live in grassy areas where they can easily hide while waiting to ambush their prey.

 Going further, Clay-colored billbugs eat small amounts of sap at a time, so they don’t typically cause much damage to trees.

 However, large infestations can cause serious damage to tree roots and trunks if left untreated.
-Plus, clay-colored billbugs spread plant diseases when feeding because their mouthparts act as wounds for disease pathogens.
+Clay-colored billbugs spread plant diseases when feeding because their mouthparts act as wounds for disease pathogens.

 50. Click Beetle